 Frank J. Chmura was born in New Castle, Pennsylvania, on April 23, 1923.
 He was one of seven children, including a twin sister named Jenny, born to Michael and Katherine (Dachko) Chmura of #1022 North Ashland Avenue in Mahoningtown.
 His parents were both immigrants from Poland and attended Madonna Catholic Church.
 His father, who worked with the Pennsylvania Railroad, died of pneumonia in March 1932 at the young age of forty-four.
-Frank attended the local schools and graduated from New Castle High School in about 1941.
+While growing up Frank attended the local schools to include New Castle High School.

-On February 20, 1943, in the midst of World War II, he was drafted into U.S. Army and went off to training.
-He was later assigned to the 328th Regiment of the 26th Infantry Division, the so called “Yankee” Division originally formed from units in New England.
+On February 20, 1943, in the midst of World War II, Frank was drafted into U.S. Army and went off to training.
+His older brother, John J. Chmura (1921-2020), had enlisted in the Army back in August 1942 and went on to display distinguished service all throughout Europe.
+Frank was later assigned to the 328th Regiment of the 26th Infantry Division, the so called “Yankee” Division originally formed from units in New England.
 Training was undertaken at various stateside camps before the division was dispatched directly to France in early September 1944.
 A month later the 26th entered combat and began to fight its way across war-torn France.

 On the night of December 20, 1944, the 26th, then resting at Metz, France, was ordered northward into Luxembourg to halt a massive German counteroffensive during the Ardennes Campaign (Battle of the Bulge).
 A few days later the enemy was engaged and a week of violent clashes ensued.
 The division dug in and held defensive positions on the night of December 30.
 Chmura and dozens of his fellow soldiers were killed in action as the Germans advanced again on the morning of Sunday, December 31, 1944.